ejplatform/ej-server/docs/urls.rst

 profile/edit/ (profile:edit):
     Edit profile.
 profile/comments/ (profile:comments):
-    Show statistics about all approved comments created by a user.
+    Show statistics about all comments created by a user. profile/comments/<which>/ (profile:comments-filter):
+    Show statistics about all created by a user in the given category. <which>
+    can be "approved", "rejected" or "pending".

 Those URLs require login and are implemented in the ej_profiles app.